auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ```

 If you prefer not to use the virtual network to send the files, you can mount the disk image to a local folder and copy the files.
-These commands are run from the linux folder, and the VM needs to be offline to use the disk features.
+These commands are run from the Linux folder, and the VM needs to be offline to use the disk features.

 ```bash
 # mount the ROOT partition of the image, to the mountpoint folder (created in the first section)